 Chernigov Jewish Cemetery

 The cemetery has a stone fence on three sides.
 There is a metal gate – an entrance to the cemetery.
 The gate is always open.
 Oldest known gravestone is February 1903 – Benjamin Isaakovich Mindelis.
 Cemetery was closed in 1975 and last known Jewish burial was in the same year.
 Vegetation regulary cleares by Jewish community of Chernihiv.
-According to information from Semen Grigorievich Belman oldest part of cemetery (19 century) was destroyed by german tank during a war.
+According to information from Semen Grigorievich Belman oldest part of cemetery (19 century) was destroyed by german tanks during a war.
 There are no gravestones on southern-west part of cemetery and it confirm such hypothesis.
 On the cemetery located gravestone of 1905 pogrom victim(Tyrovskiy) and graves of jews killed during Civil War (Myrinson, Shylman, Nitsberg and others).

 Address: crossing of Lubecheskaya str., 4 and Voikova str.